ibemedominic/consentmanagement/README.md

 ## 🔐 Closing Remarks

-The project was written to be as consise and easy to understand as possible. we adopted methodologies from the 12 factor app process to streamline the application for easy of deployment to a microservice based environment like docker.
+The project was written to be as consise and easy to understand as possible.
+I adopted methodologies from the 12 factor app process to streamline the application for easy of deployment to a microservice based environment like docker.